Your Rights under the Law

 Wage & Hour Laws The Fair Labor Standards Act requires that workers be paid at least the minimum wage (currently $ 7.25/hour) and that they be paid overtime for any hours worked beyond 40 hours a week.
-Under New York State law the minimum wage in New York City is currently $13.00/hour and will increase to $15.00/hour on December 31, 2018.
-The overtime pay must be at least one and a half times the regular pay rate.
+Under New York State law the minimum wage in New York City is $15.00/hour.
+Overtime pay must be at least one and a half times the regular pay rate.
 The law also outlaws child labor.
 Wage and hour laws are enforced through the Wage and Hour Division of the U.S. Department of Labor.
 The NYS Department of Labor enforces the New York minimum wage.

 Health & Safety Laws You have the right to be trained in hazards on your job, to know what chemicals you are working with and to access records concerning your health.
 You have the right to seek a safe and healthful workplace without fear of retaliation from your employer.
 This includes complaining to your employer, your union, or the appropriate government agency.
 The health and safety rights of CUNY employees and other public sector workers are protected by the Public Employee Safety and Health Bureau (PESH).
 The health and safety rights of Research Foundation employees and other private sector workers are protected by the Occupational Safety and Health Administration (OSHA).
 You should contact your chapter chair and the PSC health and safety watchdogs if you have any concerns about health and safety issues.
 If you want to file a PESH or OSHA complaint, they can help you do that as well.
 For more information about workplace health and safety, check out the New York Committee on Occupational Safety and Health (NYCOSH).